 The calendar year is quickly coming to a close and buying activity will continue to push along in the lead up to Christmas.

-Buyers looking to make purchases in sought after suburbs are still facing stiff competition, particularly in Melbourne and rising in Brisbane.
-For those looking to purchase in the next six months or so, either prior to Christmas or in the first quarter of 2016, we have examined the six suburbs on the move we recommend buyers across Melbourne, Brisbane, and Adelaide.
+Buyers looking to make purchases in sought after suburbs are still facing stiff competition in Melbourne.
+For those looking to purchase in the next six months or so, either prior to Christmas or in the first quarter of 2016, we recommend two suburbs in Melbourne that are on the move.

 The inner west suburb in Melbourne sits north of sought after Williamstown.
 Occupying desired beachfront land, Williamstown is akin to eastern beachside suburbs such as Brighton, with a median price of a $1.1 million.
 Newport offers just as much with access to shopping, nearby schools, central train station, only 7kms from the CBD, and still only a few kilometres to the beach front.

 The suburb has a healthy median house price of $850,000, and median unit price of $700,000 according to RIEV data.